imDanoush/Unity-DirectInput/README.md

 ## Environment

-- Latest verified Unity version: 2022.3
+- Any Unity version that is using the .NET C# v5 should work

 ### Windows Version Support
 The DirectInputManager should run on Windows 10 22H2 and newer (e.g., Windows 11) out of the box.
 The DirectInput API is available on these modern Windows versions without additional packages.